LCTT/TranslateProject/sources/talk/20171128 The politics of the Linux desktop.md

-The politics of the Linux desktop
+The politics of th行e Linux desktop
 ============================================================

 ### If you're working in open source, why would you use anything but Linux as your main desktop?